 Whether you are an experienced spin fisherman or have no fishing experience whatsoever, the Trout Fly's first-time beginner's and family package will give you a full five-hour course in fly fishing conducted by one of our friendly instructors at a discounted rate.

-This is not a public class but a personal course for just you or your group and can be set up any day of the week as needed to accomodate your vacation schedule.
+This is not a public class but a personal course for just you or your group and can be set up any day of the week as needed to accommodate your vacation schedule.
 We can also provide transportation as needed.

 Besides a licensed professional guide as your instructor, the package includes everything you will need for the day - rod and reel, waders, tackle, all flies and we'll bring along a digital camera so we can send you a few pictures of your first day of fly fishing and hopefully the "Big One" that didn't get away.
 You will need a fishing license as catching fish is what this class is all about, as well as learning all the basics of fly fishing.
 Licenses are not required for those under 16 years of age.
 If you do not have a fishing license, a one-day license is $15.12.
 The cost for the course is $130 per person in a group of two or $106.66 per person in a group of three.
 Contact us for discounted rates for families, large groups with multiple instructors.